viktorsmari/viktorsmari.github.io/orihuela.md

 </div>

 Why build more bike lanes?
-- 🛴 So people on bikes / scooters can travel safely and more efficiently.
+- 🛴 So people on bikes / scooters can travel **safely** and more efficiently.
+   - People are afraid to bike next to car traffic.
 - 🛣️ It is a **proven fact** that when bicycle lanes are built, more people start using them.
    - Look at Valencia, Sevilla, Barcelona, Madrid, London, Copenhagen, Amsterdam etc.
    - All these cities had an increase in bike usage, after bike lanes were built.